OmerYesilkaya/ts-express-starter/README.md

+## TODO
+- Use esbuild for faster bundling & update scripts

 ## Using the Starter Project

 If you want to use this starter project as a base for your own work and keep it completely separate from the original repository, follow these steps: